 Effectiveness: research comparing the two types of vitamins shows that vitamin D2 tends to be less potent.
 This means larger doses may be needed to achieve the same effect.
-It's generally safe to supplement with 1000 to 2000 IU, or 25 - 50 mcg, of vitamin D2, although it's best to speak with a physician before beginning any new supplementations.
+It's generally safe to supplement with 1000 to 2000 IU, or 25 - 50 mcg, of vitamin D2 or D3, although it's best to speak with a physician before beginning any new supplementations.

 Individuals in the obese category: We recognize that weight can be a very personal topic for many of us.
 Weight is not necessarily the best indicator of health, but research indicates that individuals that fall into the obese category are at a greater risk for insufficient vitamin D. This is believed to be due to the extra fat cells that store the vitamin D. Although many possible mechanisms for why this deficiency is observed have been reported.

 Multivitamins: remember that these can also contain vitamin D. Consider this when calculating total intake.

 Timing of consumption: vitamin D is best absorbed with fat-containing foods.
 For optimal absorption of vitamin D, supplements can be taken with food.

 Supplement type: there is no difference in the absorption of vitamin D supplements if they are liquid, chewable, or tablets.

 Side effects: taking too much vitamin D in the form of supplements can cause too much calcium to be absorbed.
 Over several weeks or months, this can cause calcium to deposit in our arteries, which hardens them.
 This may increase the risk of cardiovascular events.
 Too much sun exposure hasn't been shown to have this effect.

 - Vitamin D from foods and sun exposure typically aren't enough to meet daily requirements.
 It's still important to enjoy foods with vitamin D, though.